-With the steps taken by the BHSCT we are now able to ensure that each patient goes directly to the Cath lab on arrival.
-By engaging with all the members of the MDT, the Cath lab is mobilised quickly to receive the patient once a referral has been accepted.
-Due to the close association between the three cardiology departments in the BHSCT, the stakeholder trusts and NIAS, we can manage the flow of patients through the service enabling timely treatment for all STEMI patients.
+As a result we are now able to ensure that each patient with STEMI goes directly to the Cath Lab on arrival.
+By engaging with all the members of the MDT, the Cath Lab is mobilised quickly to receive the patient once a referral has been accepted.
+Due to the close collaborative relationships that exists between the three cardiology departments in the BHSCT, the stakeholder Trusts and NIAS, we can manage the flow of patients through the service enabling timely treatment for all STEMI patients.
 This ensures that the DTB is within the national benchmark guidelines.

 “From the time I sought help until I had my test seemed to go very quickly.
 There was very little delay.
 The whole process seemed to run smoothly.
 Everyone I met was helpful and professional.
 I’m so relieved that it’s all behind me.
 I feel lucky that there is an excellent service like this here.”

 John, 29, Inferior STEMI patient at BHSCT.

 The primary PCI service in the BHSCT has been running for 9 years.
 Its success is due to one important aspect: collective TEAM WORK.
 Without shared decision making and effective team work the service would not run as smoothly as it does.
 With so many components to a complex service, having a team that can work so closely together allows the BHSCT to achieve timely DTB for STEMI patients.